 A powerful storm, wildfire or earthquake suddenly strikes your town.
 Homes are leveled.
 Businesses are closed.
 Power lines are down, and you start worrying about how you'll be able to access some of the most basic needs such as food, water, and shelter.
 First, check with your community disaster resources and emergency personnel teams for any information they may have.
-If your community is declared a disaster area, resources could be available through the Federal Emergency Management Agency (FEMA).
+If your community is declared a disaster area, resources could be available through the Federal Emergency Management Agency (FEMA) and the American Red Cross.

 If you experience broader threats to your safety because of a situation in your community you should contact local emergency personnel.
 The federal government has also established the U.S. Department of Homeland Security to assist in these efforts.